Scooter Safety Tips

 • Maintain your visibility.
 Wearing brightly colored clothing or a bright helmet can help.
 Of course, if you drive a red, orange, pink, or yellow gas scooter, you're going to be more visible than someone driving a black, silver, or white one too.

 • Maintain a position in your lane that gives you maximum visibility from other drivers.
-Try and stay in the rear view mirror of the car in front of you.
+Try and stay in the rear view mirror of the car in front of you by staying to the left of your lane, close to the line.
 Don't ride in a driver's blind spot if you're in a double-lane road.

 • Drive defensively.
 Be aware of the drivers around you, as well as other moving objects such as bicycles, pedestrians and animals.
 Don't assume they see you.
 Anticipate collisions and have an avoidance strategy planned out, just in case.
 And keep your fingers near your brake levers at all times.